opengisch/QgisModelBaker/docs/docs/background_info/usabilityhub/technical_concept.md

 ```

 ### Filtering
 The `categories` element in the `DatasetMetadata` contains a list of `Code_` elements.
 These can be used for filtering.
-In the context of the UsabILIty Hub, the following two categories are primarily used.
+In the context of the UsabILIty Toppings, the following two categories are primarily used.

 #### Model
 The category for the model is identified with the prefix http://codes.interlis.ch/model/ and contains the model name.